670100A January: THE END.

 London, Olympic Sound Studios.

-A: I'm Not The Marriying Kind (BW/Peter Gosling)
+A: I'm Not The Marrying Kind (BW/Peter Gosling)

-Shooting of Beatles 'A Day In The Life'-party with MJ & KR.
+Shooting of Beatles 'A Day In The Life'-party with MJ & KR attending.
 Footage

 was later used for promofilms of A Day In The Life and Come Together.